mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 - **Dynamic**: Yes
 - **Default**: true

-This option can be used to prevent queries from being sent to the current master.
+This option can be used to prevent queries from being sent to the current primary.
-If `router_options` does not contain "master", the readconnroute instance is usually meant for reading.
-Setting `master_accept_reads=false` excludes the master from server selection (and thus from receiving reads).
+If `router_options` does not contain `master`, the readconnroute instance is usually meant for reading.
+Setting `master_accept_reads=false` excludes the primary from server selection (and thus from receiving reads).

-If `router_options` contains "master", the setting of `master_accept_reads` has no effect.
+If `router_options` contains `master`, the setting of `master_accept_reads` has no effect.

 By default `master_accept_reads=true`.